Castle / Fort

 Not only was the stonework revived to its former glory, but Lady Baillie also filled Leeds Castle with a stunning and somewhat eclectic range of antiques, paintings and tapestries.
 Not surprisingly, this opulent home used to be a hit with film stars, royalty and politicians who were frequently invited to the many parties.

 There are also plenty of attractions to keep the kids and everyone else entertained for an entire day.
-There's a child-sized maze, a castle-themed playground, open-air concerts, falconry exhibitions, a grotto, restaurants and cafés.
+There's castle-themed playgrounds, falconry displays, a maze and underground grotto, and a whole host of different events and activities throughout the year.

-There is also a scenic pay-and-play golf course nearby, as well as hot air balloon flights across this lovely stretch of Kent countryside.
+There is also a scenic pay-and-play golf course nearby, as well as Segway Tours and a Go Ape high wire adventure course across this lovely stretch of Kent countryside.

 - Green Tourism Business Scheme - Green Tourism Business Scheme Awaiting Grading 2007